Skip to contents

 • intercept of the random walk: Normal

-• standard deviation of the random walk: Truncated normal
+• baseline standard deviation of the random walk: Half-normal